heptarch/heptarch.github.io/hacker/intro.md

 and mutually enjoyed.
 What’s the point if you can’t talk about it?

 <p> These qualities of shareability and mutual enjoyment contribute to what is called the hack
-value, a term which actually predates "hack", and from which "hack" is formed.
+value, a term which actually predates “hack”, and from which “hack” is formed.
 Just like humor, hack value is hard to define, but perhaps the most important component is leverage, which (analogous to mechanical leverage) we can define as the ratio of end result to the means
 used: </p>